The FIT WERX Staff

 Ian Buchanan, Founder

 From first time riders to Olympians, Ian has helped thousands of athletes achieve their cycling and triathlon goals.
 Ian develops much of the Fit Werx fitting and analysis protocols and is responsible for technology training and development.
-He is regarded as one of the industry leaders in bicycle fitting, cycling biomechanics and bicycle geometry and design.
+He is regarded as one of the industry leaders in bicycle fitting, cycling biomechanics as well as bicycle geometry and design.
 He is dedicated to making sure the Fit Werx differences are delivered daily and provides Fit Werx with corporate direction and is responsible for uniting our staff and initiatives.

 - Product development consultant to multiple major bike manufacturers.